ELSA (Emotional Literacy Support Assistant)

 Do you have an anxious child?

-Follow the link below for some useful guidance on helping your child overcome anxieties:
+Follow the links below for some useful guidance on helping your child overcome anxieties:

 What to Do When You Worry Too Much ( A kids guide to overcoming anxiety) by Dawn Huebner is an interactive self-help book designed to guide 6-12 year olds and their parents through the cognitive-behavioral techniques most often used in the treatment of generalised anxiety.
 Engaging, encouraging, and easy to follow, this book educates, motivates, and empowers children to work towards change.
 We have used this book at school and have found it a very useful tool.